mcandries/b-dev-test/README.md

 ```

 ### Setup a new exercice
-for each exercice, create a folder - exemple : my_exo_1 - and a python script inside witj the same name.
+for each exercice, create a folder and a python script inside with the same name.
 Exemple : ./my_exo1/my_exo1.py

-Inside the exercice foldre create a "sample" folder and put in it the input/output files.
+Inside the exercice folder create a "sample" folder and put in it the input/output files from battle dev.

 ### Launch your code

-Write your code in the exercice file, exemple in ./my_exo1/my_exo1.py
+Write your code in the exercice file, exemple in ./my_exo1/my_exo1.py, as it is in the web interface of battle Dev.

-**In your code, you need to put all output line in the **

 In Wrapper.py, change the settings with the exercice you working on :